emlinking/emlinking.github.io/index.md

 				May 2025.
 Jung-Chun Liu, <u>Eleanor Lin</u>, Zichen Wang.
 			</span><br>
 			<span class="pub_info d-inline">
-				 We address the limitations of traditional benchmarks by introducing a new evaluation framework specifically designed to probe VLMs’ understanding of Newtonian mechanics, a fundamental component of intuitive physical reasoning.
+				 We address the limitations of traditional physical reasoning benchmarks for vision-language models (VLMs) by introducing a new evaluation framework specifically designed to probe VLMs’ understanding of Newtonian mechanics, a fundamental component of intuitive physical reasoning.
 			</span>
 			</p>
 			</div>